Falklands, South Georgia & Antarctica from Ushuaia

 INCLUSIONS

-Pre-voyage hotel with breakfast in Ushuaia (see specific itinerary for details)
+One pre-voyage hotel night with breakfast in Ushuaia

-Transfer from airport in embarkation city to group hotel if arriving on Day 1 of itinerary, and providing we have your confirmed air itinerary at least 15 days prior to departure
+Transfer from airport in Ushuaia (USH) to group hotel (providing you arrive on Day 1 of the itinerary, and we have your confirmed air itinerary at least 15 days prior to departure)

 Transfer from group hotel to ship for embarkation